Best Bookcases For Your Home Library

 A bookcase is essentially a frame around bookshelves that functions as one unit.
 It can have doors but doesn't need to; it can have a backing board but doesn't need to.
 Some designs simply have side supports rather than a fully-fledged frame per se.
 A bookshelf can sometimes simply be a synonym for a bookcase; however, technically speaking it is just the shelving that functions as holders of books.
 They can be drilled into the wall via brackets that support it from below.
 They could be 'floating' shelves that attach straight into the wall without the need for brackets.
 Or they could be attached to the sides of an alcove, maybe fixed particularly to the studs behind the surface of the wall.

-Q: Is it cheaper to build or to buy a bookcase?
+Q: Is it cheaper to build or to buy one?